 The Core Writer Program is a three-year appointment designed to support a diverse group of playwrights who demonstrate a sustained body of work, commitment, and artistic excellence.
 The program is available to emerging and established writers nationally and offers significant resources intended to further a playwright's career.
-Playwrights who have benefited from the Core Writer program include Christina Anderson, Trista Baldwin, Lee Blessing, George Brant, Carlyle Brown, Kristoffer Diaz, Larissa FastHorse, Marcus Gardley, Marvin Gonzalez deLeon, Idris Goodwin, Jeffrey Hatcher, Sherry Kramer, Carson Kreitzer, Martyna Majok, Melanie Marnich, Winter Miller, Greg Moss, Qui Nguyen, Kira Obolensky, Jen Silverman, and Alice Tuan.
+Playwrights who have benefited from the Core Writer Program include Christina Anderson, Trista Baldwin, Lee Blessing, George Brant, Carlyle Brown, Kristoffer Diaz, Larissa FastHorse, Marcus Gardley, Marvin Gonzalez deLeon, Idris Goodwin, Jeffrey Hatcher, Sherry Kramer, Carson Kreitzer, Martyna Majok, Melanie Marnich, Qui Nguyen, Kira Obolensky, Jen Silverman, Alice Tuan, and Rhiana Yazzie.

 Each term is three years; Core Writers may reapply for additional terms.
 Applicants must reside in and have the legal right to work in the U.S. It is not required for an applicant to have had professional productions in order to apply.
 However, please note that this program is highly competitive and is designed for committed professional playwrights who are pursuing playwriting as their primary career.
 Students enrolled in a full-time educational program are not eligible.
 The Core Writer term will be July 1, 2021-June 30, 2024.

 Core Writer, 2020-23